Special K\"ahler geometry and holomorphic Lagrangian fibrations: Introduction

-Conjecture \ref{co} is known when $X$ is projective and $B$ is smooth by Hwang \cite{Hw}, and this was extended to $X$ K\"ahler and $B$ smooth by Greb-Lehn \cite{GL}.
-The result is of course classical when $n=1$.
+Theorem \ref{main} was later extended to $X$ K\"ahler and $B$ smooth by Greb-Lehn \cite{GL}.
 Assuming $X$ projective and $n=2$, it was proved by Ou \cite{Ou} that either $B$ is smooth (hence $\mathbb{P}^2$) or else it has just one very specific singular point.
 This case was later ruled out independently by Bogomolov-Kurnosov \cite{BK} and Huybrechts-Xu \cite{HX}, so the conjecture is known in this case.
 It is also known for some families of hyperk\"ahler manifolds \cite{BM,CMSB,Mar,Ma4,Yos}, but it remains open in general.

 There are also a number of partial results towards Conjecture \ref{co} in general, see \cite{HM} for an excellent recent overview.
 It is known that $B$ must be a K\"ahler space (see e.g. \cite[Prop.
 2.2]{GL}) and Moishezon \cite[\S 2.3]{Ma3}, and that $B$ is $\mathbb{Q}$-factorial and has at worst klt singularities (by \cite[Theorem 2.1]{Ma3}).
 It follows that $B$ has at worst rational singularities, and hence it is projective by \cite[Corollary 1.7]{Nam}.
-Again thanks to \cite[Theorem 2.1]{Ma3} we see that $B$ is a Fano variety with Picard number 1, and in particular it is uniruled \cite{MM} and simply connected \cite{Taka}.
+Again thanks to \cite[Theorem 2.1]{Ma3} we see that $B$ is a Fano variety with Picard number one, and in particular it is uniruled \cite{MM} and simply connected \cite{Taka}.
 The rational cohomology of $B$ is isomorphic to the one of $\mathbb{P}^n$ \cite{SY}.
-It is also known that the map $f$ is locally projective \cite{Cam}, so the smooth fibers are Abelian varieties, and if $B$ is smooth then the discriminant locus $D\subset B$ of $f$ has pure codimension $1$ by \cite[Proposition 3.1]{HO}.
+It is also known that the map $f$ is locally projective \cite{Cam}, so the smooth fibers are abelian varieties, and if $B$ is smooth then the discriminant locus $D\subset B$ of $f$ has pure codimension $1$ by \cite[Proposition 3.1]{HO}.

-The main result of this paper is to give a new proof of Hwang's theorem, as well as Greb-Lehn's extension: \begin{theorem} Conjecture \ref{co} holds if $B$ is smooth. \end{theorem}